fp-flagellant/sbt-package-locker/README.md

+## sbt-package-locker
-## This project is aimed to be a part of CI step.
+sbt-package-locker is a sbt plugin to lock specific lib version, it's aimed to be a part of CI step.
+The goal is simple: Fail if the library version is not supported by organization rules.

 ## All you need is &#9829; this plugin added to the project